 Ashanthi Gajaweera, MD

-Hi, I’m Dr. Ashanthi Gajaweera (Dr. G) and my mission at Healthspan Neurology is to minimize the risk of dementia as much as possible for each patient.
+Hi, I’m Dr. Ashanthi Gajaweera (Dr. G) and my mission at Healthspan Neurology is to empower you to be proactive and take agency over your neurologic health.

-I’ve loved being a neurologist for over 25 years but it’s been heartbreaking and frustrating to see so many of my patients and their families (as well as my own) affected by this awful disease.
+I’ve loved being a neurologist for over 25 years but it’s been heartbreaking and frustrating to see so many of my patients and their families (as well as my own) affected by awful diseases such as dementia and other neurodegenerative conditions.
 So often patients would ask me why this was happening and whether there was something they could have done to prevent it.
 Until recently, it wasn’t clear there was.
-But over the past decade it’s become increasingly evident that dementia changes can start in the brain 10-30 years prior to disease.
-Even more importantly, we now know that nearly half of dementia cases may be delayed or altogether prevented.
+But over the past decade it’s become increasingly evident that dementia changes typically start in the brain 20-30 years prior to diagnosis, nearly half of dementia cases may be preventable and environmental factors are responsible for the dramatic rise in Parkinson’s Disease.
+Despite this, preventive neurology is still not a part of conventional medical care.

-When I couldn’t find clear, consensus guidelines for dementia prevention, I began a deep dive into the research myself.
-What I found was a solid scientific foundation for data-driven, proactive personalized strategies to reduce dementia risk.
-By stepping outside the constraints of the traditional, insurance-driven model, we can take a more proactive and comprehensive approach—addressing the vascular, metabolic, hormonal, and inflammatory factors that compromise brain health, and helping patients mitigate them strategically.
+Driven by a desire to optimize brain health, not just treat disease, I began a deep dive into the research myself.
+What I found was a solid scientific foundation for data-driven, proactive personalized strategies to reduce dementia risk and optimize neurologic health.
+By stepping outside the constraints of the insurance-driven disease-focused model, we can take a more proactive and comprehensive approach—addressing the vascular, metabolic, hormonal, and inflammatory factors that compromise brain health, and helping patients mitigate them strategically.

-It may be ambitious, but I believe small, mission-driven practices like mine can help lead the way in making dementia prevention a part of mainstream medicine—especially as thought leaders like Peter Attia, MD bring concepts like “healthspan” and “Medicine 3.0” into broader awareness.
-By applying the same principles of early intervention and evidence-informed, proactive care, I truly believe that meaningful dementia prevention is within reach.
+It may be ambitious, but I believe small, mission-driven practices like mine can help lead the way in making Preventive Neurology part of mainstream medicine—especially as thought leaders like Peter Attia, MD bring concepts like “healthspan” and “Medicine 3.0” into broader awareness.
+By applying the same principles of early intervention and evidence-informed, proactive care, I believe that meaningful neurodegenerative disease prevention is within reach.

 I feel passionately about this mission and I hope you will join me.